pretzelhammer/using-rust-in-non-rust-servers/readme.md

-# Using Rust in non-Rust Servers to Improve Performance
+# Using Rust in Non-Rust Servers to Improve Performance

-Companion code repository for the article [Using Rust in non-Rust Servers to Improve Performance](https://github.com/pretzelhammer/rust-blog/blob/master/posts/rust-in-non-rust-servers.md).
+Companion code repository for the article [Using Rust in Non-Rust Servers to Improve Performance](https://github.com/pretzelhammer/rust-blog/blob/master/posts/rust-in-non-rust-servers.md).